-You know those images in movies where someone wins the jackpot on a poker machine and it’s spitting coins out everywhere?
+You know those images in movies where someone wins the jackpot on a slot machine and it spits coins out everywhere?
 That’s exactly how I think of an editor’s inbox.
 No matter what they do, the emails keep on coming, piling up on top of each other.
-So how can freelance writers get noticed amongst all the digital noise, get an editor’s attention and ensure our emails get opened?
+So how can freelance writers get an editor’s attention?
+How can we get noticed amongst all the digital noise, ensure our emails get opened and our pitches read?

 3 easy ways to get an editor’s attention in the subject line of your pitch

 From my discussions with editors, I know they get a lot of emails.

 Like, a lot.
 I think getting 30 – 40 emails a day is heavy, but we’re talking about some editors receiving up to 400 emails a day.

 I’m mostly at my computer during work hours so I can deal with emails that come in pretty easily.
 But can you imagine attending a photo shoot or a meeting to come back to 150 unread emails waiting for you, with more stacking up?

 There’s no doubt that it can get hard to cut through all the emails and get noticed when you’re a freelance writer.
 And unfortunately, editors not answering emails is part and parcel of what those working in the gig economy have to deal with.

 I don’t think I properly realised just how much of an inbox nightmare many editors are facing.

 A few years ago I met an editor on a famil.